Plagiocephaly and Baby Flat Head Syndrome: A Parent’s Guide - Baby Chick

 Babies with plagiocephaly may have a secondary condition called torticollis.
 This is a tightness on one side of your baby’s neck muscles.5 The position in utero often causes this.9 You can identify this by noting how your baby turns their head.
 Do they always look in one direction?
 Does it seem like their neck is stiff and uncomfortable if you try to turn their head the other way?
 This contributes largely to plagiocephaly.9 If you suspect this, you should let your baby’s healthcare provider know immediately because they may require physical or occupational therapy to release those tight muscles and work on positioning.6 Torticollis is one of the common causes of baby flat head, especially when a baby consistently turns their head to one side.

-Factors That Increase Flat Head Syndrome
+Risk Factors for Baby Flat Head Syndrome

 These factors can increase a baby’s risk of plagiocephaly and developing a flat head early on.